spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 <br />

-- **None**: This is the default setting and there is nothing to configure.
-This setting displays in the YAML file as `noauth`.
+- **None**: This setting does not require OIDC configuration for the cluster.
+It displays in the YAML file as `noauth`.

   <br />